Timeline of the Syrian civil war (January–October 2024): September

 On 1 September, three NDF militiamen were killed in an ISIS ambush in Athriya desert in the eastern countryside of Hama.

 On 3 September, US forces along with SDF captured a senior ISIS leader named Khaled Ahmed al-Dandal, who allegedly helped three ISIS prisoners escape during a transfer to another prison days ago.

 On 4 September, In an infiltration operation carried out by HTS on regime posts 12 regime soldiers were killed in the northern countryside of Latakia.

 On 5 September, Seven regime soldiers were killed in two ISIS attacks in Athriya area in Hama countryside.

 On 7 September, five SNA fighters were killed in an infiltration operation by 'Tahrir Afrin' militants of Anab and Marimin in the Afrin countryside north western of Aleppo.

 On 8 September, ISIS released pictures of two beheaded captives that ISIS executed in the al-Tabqah desert for allegedly working with the SDF.

 On 9 September, two NDF militiamen were killed in an ISIS attack on their position near Ethrayah-Al-Raqqah road in the Syrian desert.

-On 13 September, an ISIS member was killed by an drone strike by International coalition forces while trying to plant an IED in a road in southern Al-Hasakah countryside.
+On 13 September, an ISIS member was killed by a drone strike by International coalition forces while trying to plant an IED in a road in southern Al-Hasakah countryside.

 On 15 September, four ISIS members including an emir were killed in an operation by International coalition in the vicinity of Al-Raqqa City.

 On the same day, five members of a group affiliated with Hezbollah were killed in an ISIS ambush in Hama Desert.

 On 16 September, a US airstrike in a ISIS training camp in central Syria killed 28 ISIS militants including 4 Senior leaders.

 On 23 September, two SDF fighters were shot dead by ISIS insurgents in Al-Hawaiyj town, east of Deir Ezzor.

 On 24 September, nine al-Qaeda affiliated Hurras al-Din jihadists, including a Senior leader named Marwan Bassam 'Abd-al-Ra'uf who oversaw military operations in Syria, were killed in a US drone strike on two military headquarters in Duwayr Al-Akrad area near Kabanah hills in Latakia countryside.

 On 25 September, two fighters of the Manbij Military Council were killed and four others were injured after SNA forces fired a heat-seeking missile on the frontline of Kosa in eastern Aleppo countryside.

 The SOHR reported that 341 people including 138 civilians were killed in the month of September.